texastsarulebook/texastsarulebook.github.io/docs/national-qualifying-events.md

 # National Qualifying Events

 :::info Important
-National Qualifying Events (NQE) are events that can be competed at the Regional, State and National level.
-The National level rules can be downloaded from the Total TSA dashboard once your chapter has finalized registration with National TSA.
-These rules and requirements may be modified at the State and Regional levels.
-Details what NQE events are offered and how they are managed at the Texas State Conference are below.
+National Qualifying Events (NQE) are events that can be competed at the regional, state and national level.
+The Competitive Events Guide can be downloaded from the Total TSA dashboard once your chapter has finalized registration with National TSA.
+These rules and requirements may be modified at the state and regional levels.
+Details what NQE events are offered and how they are managed at the Texas state conference are below.

 **Attendance at the State Conference is required of any students competing in this category.**